 - We provide notes after each class so students can safely practice at home.

-We have trial classes available at a commitment fee of $10.
+We have trial classes available at a fee of $30.
 This allows you to experience the classes and ensure you like them before making your decision.